garrandall/popular-music-data/tracks/lean-wit-it-rock-wit-it-dem-franchize-boyz-lil-peanut-charlay.md

 Lean wit it, rock wit it!

 I bounce in the club so the ho's call me Rocky,
-Posted in the cut, and im lookin for a blockhead,
+Posted in the cut, and I'm lookin for a blockhead,
 Yup in my white tee!
 I break a bitch back,
 And I keep a big bank, oh I think dey like dat!
-Before I leave the house, im slizzard on a goose,
+Before I leave the house, I'm slizzard on a goose,
-And im higher then a plane, so a nigga really loose, And I can lean wit it, and I can rock wit it,
+And I'm higher then a plane, so a nigga really loose, And I can lean wit it, and I can rock wit it,
 And if u gotta friend, she gotta suck a cock wit it!